French language

 French (français [fʁɑ̃sɛ] or langue française [lɑ̃ɡ fʁɑ̃sɛːz]) is a Romance language of the Indo-European family.
-It descended from the Vulgar Latin of the Roman Empire, as did all Romance languages.
-French evolved from Gallo-Romance, the Latin spoken in Gaul, and more specifically in Northern Gaul.
+Like all other Romance languages, it descended from the Vulgar Latin of the Roman Empire.
+French evolved from Northern Old Gallo-Romance, a descendant of the Latin spoken in Northern Gaul.
 Its closest relatives are the other langues d'oïl—languages historically spoken in northern France and in southern Belgium, which French (Francien) largely supplanted.
-French was also influenced by native Celtic languages of Northern Roman Gaul like Gallia Belgica and by the (Germanic) Frankish language of the post-Roman Frankish invaders.
-Today, owing to France's past overseas expansion, there are numerous French-based creole languages, most notably Haitian Creole.
+It was also influenced by native Celtic languages of Northern Roman Gaul and by the Germanic Frankish language of the post-Roman Frankish invaders.
+As a result of French and Belgian colonialism from the 16th century onward, it was introduced to new territories in the Americas, Africa, and Asia, and numerous French-based creole languages, most notably Haitian Creole, were developed.
 A French-speaking person or nation may be referred to as Francophone in both English and French.

-French is an official language in 29 countries across multiple continents, most of which are members of the Organisation internationale de la Francophonie (OIF), the community of 84 countries which share the official use or teaching of French.
-French is also one of six official languages used in the United Nations.
-It is spoken as a first language (in descending order of the number of speakers) in France; Canada (especially in the provinces of Quebec, Ontario, and New Brunswick, as well as other Francophone regions); Belgium (Wallonia and the Brussels-Capital Region); western Switzerland (specifically the cantons forming the Romandy region); parts of Luxembourg; parts of the United States (the states of Louisiana, Maine, New Hampshire and Vermont); Monaco; the Aosta Valley region of Italy; and various communities elsewhere.